guimoralesCC/CurrencyConverter/README.md

 **G.	Is there anything else your teammate needs to know?
 Anything you’re worried about?
 Any assumptions you’re making?
 Any other mitigations / backup plans you want to mention or want to discuss with your teammate?**

-     Zach can reach out anythime without hesistation, if there are any issues.
+     Zach can reach out anytime without hesitation, if there are any issues.

      I will attempt to respod promptly.